GOnormandie/personalWebsite/content/project/biosecurity/index.md

 ---
-title: Burning Bridges: Early eradication and management of invasive species
+title: "Burning Bridges: Early eradication and management of invasive species"
 summary: My PhD Research aims to develop models for early eradication and management of invasive species to help with the advancement of informed biosecurity strategies in Australia.
 tags:
   - PhD Research